Parametric amplification and squeezing with an ac- and dc-voltage biased superconducting junction: Results

 \subsection{Ideal SIS junction}

-Before turning to the full amplification and squeezing frequency dependences, we first present results for $\omega = 0$ which corresponds to the phase-sensitive mode.
-Figs.~\ref{fig2}(a) and (b) illustrate, respectively, the phase-sensitive gain and single-mode squeezing as a function of $\dw$, when optimizing $V$ and $V_\text{ac}$ to maximize single-mode squeezing.
-Here, $\Delta$ varies while $\omega_0/2\pi$ is kept fixed and equal to 4 GHz.
-Already at small $\dw \simeq 2$ we observe 15 dB of amplification and $-10$ dB of squeezing.
+Before considering the general frequency-dependent amplification and squeezing, we present results for zero frequency detuning ($\omega^\prime = 0$).
+First, we investigate the effect of the strength of nonlinearities on the phase-sensitive mode.
+Figs.~\ref{fig2}(a) and (b) illustrate, respectively, the phase-sensitive gain and single-mode squeezing as a function of $\dw$, when optimizing $V_\text{ac}$ to maximize single-mode squeezing for $eV_\text{dc} = 2\Delta - 1.999\hbar\omega_0$ (see horizontal solid line in Fig.~\ref{fig3}).
+This dc voltage is in the vicinity of the logarithmic singularity showed in the inset of Fig.~\ref{fig1b}; its choice is explained Fig.~\ref{fig3}.
+In Fig.~\ref{fig2}, $\Delta$ varies while $\omega_0/2\pi$ is kept fixed and equal to 6 GHz.
+Already at small $\dw \simeq 2$ we observe more than $\sim 10$ dB of amplification and $\sim -8$ dB of squeezing.
 As $\dw$ increases, the strength of the nonlinearities giving rise to parametric interaction increases, thus enhancing gain and squeezing as illustrated in Fig.~\ref{fig2}.
-This can be understood by the fact that $S_n(\omega)$ and, consequently, $Y_n(\omega)$ are proportional to $\Delta/R_T$ in the limit of $\dw \rightarrow \infty$.
 Thus, increasing $\Delta$ leads to an increase of the parametric interaction strength $\propto Y_1(\omega)$.
-For $\dw = 30$, amplification and squeezing reach $43$ dB and $-25$ dB, respectively.
-In Fig.~\ref{fig2}, the dashed-line corresponds to an Aluminum junction.
-As expected, the optimal dc-voltage is $eV^\text{opt} \lesssim 2\Delta - \hbar\omega_0$ for all values of $\dw$ (not shown).
-At this dc-voltage, the susceptance Im$Y_1$ is larger than the dissipative contributions $\propto$ Re$Y_0$, thus making the parametric interaction the dominant process over dissipation, as illustrated in Fig.~\ref{fig1}(b).
-It is interesting to note that $V^\text{opt}$ is also the optimal operational point of SIS mixers \cite{trucker-feldman-rmp1985}.
-On the other hand, the optimal ac-voltage $V_\text{ac}^\text{opt}$ decreases as $\dw$ increases.
+For $\dw = 20$, amplification and squeezing reach approximately $27$ dB and $-13.5$ dB, respectively.
+Here, the filled area corresponds to $\omega_0/2\pi$ in the 4 to 10 GHz range for an aluminum junction with $\Delta/h \approx 43.5$ GHz.
+A larger value of $\Delta$ can be obtained by reducing the thickness of the aluminum layer \cite{chubov-pilipenko-jetp1969} or with a different superconductor.
+The dashed line corresponds to $\omega_0/2\pi =6$ GHz, the value used to investigate the frequency-dependent features of the SIS amplifier.
+The optimal ac-voltage decreases as $\dw$ increases (not shown).